getify/TNG-Hooks/README.md

 ### Custom Hooks

 If any TNG hooks are used in a non-Articulated Function, it behaves essentially like a [React "Custom Hook"](https://reactjs.org/docs/hooks-custom.html).
-A TNG Custom Hook ***must be called***, directly or indirectly, from an Articulated Function, so that it has a TNG hooks-context available.
+A TNG Custom Hook ***must be called***, directly or indirectly, from an Articulated Function, so that it has an active TNG hooks-context available to use.

 For example: